nasa/Transform-to-Open-Science/tops_faq.md

   The initial version of OpenCore will be tailored to researchers and scientists interested in further exploring open science and receiving the NASA TOPS Open Science certification.
 OpenCore will be free and open for all regardless of disciplinary or education level.

   <h4>When will the curriculum be available and will the modules be accessible online for people to complete at their own pace?</h4>
-  OpenCore curricula will be available through the Open EdX platform in December 2022.
-We are looking to kick this off through the Year of Open Science soft launch at the American Geophysical Union 2022 Fall meeting, where we will host a series of in-person workshops.
-Note that you do not need to register for the Fall meeting to participate in the workshops.
-You can attend the workshops separately; by attending and completing the course, you will receive access to the AGU meeting for the remainder of the day.
-We will also have a cohort working through the virtual modules, which will remain available for you to complete at your own pace.
+  OpenCore curricula will be available through the Open EdX platform in April 2023.
 We will be having the official Year of Open Science launch at the American Meteorological Society and American Astronomical Society January 2023 meetings.

   <h4>Do we have specific subject or scientific domains prioritized?</h4>
   TOPS is a NASA Science Mission Directorate initiative focused on ensuring an equal playing field for all scientists and researchers regardless of domain, tenure, or affiliation.